nim-works/cps/README.md

 [![Matrix](https://img.shields.io/matrix/cps:matrix.org?style=flat&logo=matrix)](https://matrix.to/#/#cps:matrix.org)
 [![IRC](https://img.shields.io/badge/chat-%23cps%20on%20libera.chat-brightgreen?style=flat)](https://web.libera.chat/#cps)

+## TL;DR

-This project provides a `cps` macro which you can add to a procedure declaration to magically rewrite it as a continuation with suspend/resume points injected automatically at suitable control-flow transitions.
+It's a `cps` pragma you annotate a procedure declaration with in order to _automagically_ rewrite it as a type which holds 1) all the procedure's locals, and 2) a pointer to run the continuation.

-This provides the benefits of CPS while hiding all the verbosity and spaghetti code paths of hand-written continuation passing.

-The macro performs only the control-flow rewrite; you can implement or import a dispatcher to manage your continuations, and you can extend your continuation type for nearly limitless composition.

-As the macro merely rewrites your code as an equivalent continuation, you can use CPS with C, C++, or even JavaScript backends, on any platform Nim supports.
+You instantiate continuations by calling your function with arguments, or via typed continuation callbacks.
+You may extend the Continuation type to add custom data and functionality.

+The macro provides comfort for automatic chaining, stack tracing, drying up function color, and handling exceptions.
+Hooks enable precisely-scoped control of much of the machinery, including memory management.

+## What Is CPS?

 <details>
-  <summary>Click here for an awesome infographic explaining the technique.
+  <summary>Click here for an awesome infographic explaining what CPS is and how our transform works.
   </summary>
   <img alt="The Nim CPS Transform" src="https://github.com/nim-works/cps/blob/master/docs/cps.svg"/>
 </details>

-## What Are These Continuations Good For?
+A `cps` proc macro enables enjoyment of the CPS abstraction for free, hiding all the verbosity and spaghetti code paths of hand-written continuation passing.
+It takes your standard procedure and rewrites it at compile-time into a continuation form.

+The macro performs only the control-flow rewrite.
+You may define your own continuation types.
+To manage them, you can choose from available dispatchers or customize your own.

+As CPS is essentially a safe transformation of Nim to equivalent Nim, you can use it anywhere you can use Nim, _or more accurately_, C, C++, or JavaScript.

+## Why Do I Want It?

 The continuations produced by this macro are _tiny_ -- as little as 32 bytes each -- and run at the speed of any native function call; they…